 Fix #13: Create a New User Account With Administrative Privileges

-Sometimes, certain settings you saved can create COM Surrogate issues.
-By creating a new account with administrative privileges, you will reset these settings and restore the search feature.
+Sometimes, specific settings you saved can create COM Surrogate issues.
+Creating a new account with administrative privileges will reset these settings and restore the search feature.

-Press the [X] and [Windows] keys at the same time.
+Press the [X] and [Windows] keys simultaneously.
 Select “Windows PowerShell (Admin)” and agree to allow the program to make changes.

-When the PowerShell opens, type “net user DifferentUsername DifferentPassword /add” without the quotation marks into the PowerShell prompt.
+When the PowerShell opens, type “net user DifferentUsername DifferentPassword /add” without the quotation marks in the PowerShell prompt.